Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 - Was charted by Exschwasion, or
 - Was charted by Exschwasion,

-It's probably a tech chart.
+It\'s probably a tech chart.

 > Tech charts tend to want you to understand them in order to play them well.
 > Research them by watching PM (not chart view) videos online before you play, and for songs with complicated rhythms, listen to them repeatedly to ensure you know what to expect from them.